raphaelrk/grade50/README.md

 # Grade50
-Template bash scripts to help with the grading of CS50 problem sets.
+Bash scripts to help with the grading of CS50 problem sets.

 # Usage